AdobeDocs/experience-manager-65.en/help/forms/using/layout-capabilities-adaptive-forms.md

 List of panel layouts in adaptive forms

-### Responsive - everything on one page without navigation <br> {#responsive-everything-on-one-page-without-navigation-br}
+### Responsive - everything on one page without navigation {#responsive-everything-on-one-page-without-navigation-br}

 Use this panel layout to create a responsive layout that adjusts to the screen size of your device without any need for specialized navigation.

 Using this layout, you can place multiple **[!UICONTROL Panel adaptive form]**components one after another inside the panel.

 ![A form using responsive layout as seen on a small screen](assets/responsive_layout_seen_on_small_screen.png)